LoganFlaherty/sigil-language/README.md

 # Sigil
 ## Overview
-A repo branch for the prototype of the Sigil language, a signal based scripting language designed around the idea of signal propagation rather than traditional function calls and control flow.
+A repo branch for the prototype of the Sigil language, an event driven scripting language.
 The core premise is that execution is all top-level and driven by the reactive relationships between sources (signal variables) and sigils (a combined idea of a signal, function, and conditional statement).

 ## Recent Updates
 - Heavily optimized the interpreter to only be ~2x slower than python equivalent code.